-The Ruling on Parody in Islam: Entertainment or Insult?
-(Imam Al-Ghazali’s View)
+The Ruling on Parody in Islam: Harmless Entertainment or Severe Insult?
+Imam Al-Ghazali Explains

 What is Ghibah?
 Definition, Punishment, and How to Repent (Al-Ghazali’s Guide)